MRGrant82/odd-duck/README.md

 - Click on your favorite product from the 3 displayed options.
 - The app will display 3 new products for you to choose from.
 - After the specified number of rounds, click the "View Results" button to see the vote counts and number of times each product was displayed.
+- After all products have been displayed at least once, click the "View Results" button to see the voting results in a bar chart format.

 ## License